Welcome to the Police Authority's website

 Community Engagement - By getting the public's view on what they want the Police to provide and then using these views to inform decision-making.
 The Authority also contributes to the development of local strategies through the Crime and Disorder Partnerships.

-Planning and Performance Management - Setting clear priorities and targets, informed by community concerns and then monitoring South Yorkshire Police's performance against these.
+Planning and Performance Private Charter Management - Setting clear priorities and targets, informed by community concerns and then monitoring South Yorkshire Police's performance against these.
 Included in this role is the monitoring of complaints against the Police.

 Resource Use and Allocation - Setting and monitoring the budget in accordance with national and local priorities.
 Securing an efficient Police force, which effectively uses best value practices throughout its services.